Arunpawar1710/netflix/README.md

     ```bash
     git clone https://github.com/Arunpawar1710/netflix.git
     ```
-- Change directory to the project. cd DecSecOps-Project ls
+- Go to the Drectory of the Project

 **Step 3: Install Docker and Run the App Using a Container:**

 - Set up Docker on the EC2 instance: